Dr Michelle H Lim, Senior Lecturer and Clinical Psychologist

-Dr Eres is a Postdoctoral Research Fellow at the SHAW lab.
+Dr Robert Eres is a Postdoctoral Research Fellow at the SHAW lab.
 During his doctoral training at The University of Queensland and Monash University, Dr Eres used neuroimaging techniques to understand how group membership influences the neurobiological mechanisms underlying empathy and moral judgement and decision-making.
 Primarily Dr Eres has expertise in functional and structural MRI (f/MRI) and electroencephalography (EEG) brain imaging techniques.

 Dr Eres is working on projects aimed at reducing loneliness in young people with first episode psychosis.
 His current research interests involve understanding the role of emotion regulation in chronic mental ill health populations, as well as the influence of loneliness on physical and mental health indicators.

 Dr Karra Harrington, Postdoctoral Research Fellow

-Dr Harrington is a Postdoctoral Research Fellow at the SHAW lab and a clinical psychology registrar.
+Dr Karra Harrington is a Postdoctoral Research Fellow at the SHAW lab and a clinical psychology registrar.
 During her doctoral research at the Florey Institute of Neuroscience and Mental Health, Dr Harrington developed experience in quantitative research in clinical psychology and neuropsychology.
 Her doctoral research explored the nature of age-related cognitive decline in older adults and used neuroimaging techniques to differentiate normal age-related changes in cognitive performance from those associated with the early stage neurodegenerative disease.